SAFCSP-Team/assembly-language/README.md

 This repository is a comprehensive resource for learning and referencing **x86 Assembly Language**.
 It provides detailed explanations, organized cheat sheets, and examples covering essential topics, including **registers**, **flags**, **instructions**, **stack frames**, and **memory management**.

-> This repository is a reference for assembly language and has no connection to any bootcamp. <br> It is continuously updated with new examples, explanations, and resources.
+> This repository is a reference for assembly language and has no connection to any specific course or bootcamp.
+It can be used for any educational purpose. <br> It is continuously updated with new examples, explanations, and resources.

 ## Table of Contents